10 Interesting Facts about Rational Numbers

 Numbers

 There are differences in the form of numbers.
-Their pronunciation and the way they are written in every culture and language differences.
+Their pronunciation and the way they are written in every culture and language are different.
 Just as every language is different from other languages according to culture.
 There are Arabic numbers and Indian numbers, but which are the numbers that form the mathematical symbols?

 The role of scientists in the discovery and development of numbers greatly contributed.
 Most notably, was the Muslim scientist Al-Khwarizmi, who discovered the zero by which humans could count to infinity.
 So, we need to know more about numbers and how we can use them to solve the problems that face us in our lives.